-Delve into Japanese culinary culture by watching these top-rated Japanese food movies and anime, all while you stay home, snuggled up under your blanket.
+Delve into Japanese culinary culture by watching these 10 top-rated Japanese food movies and anime, all while you stay home, snuggled up under your blanket.

-Here are 5 Japanese food movies to marathon at home:
+Here are 5 Japanese food movies to marathon at home.

 In the beginning, the film follows two truck drivers, Goro and Gun, who seek solace in a humble, local ramen shop during a heavy downpour.
 The owner of the store, Tampopo, is a troubled widow who’s striving to create the perfect ramen recipe, and naturally Goro and Gun decide to lend a helping hand on her quest.
 A mix of comedic and heartfelt moments, Tampopo is definitely one to watch, even better if you do so while slurping a bowl of ramen.

 Jiro Dreams of Sushi is a documentary about the life of Jiro Ono, the legendary sushi master behind the Michelin-starred restaurant, Sukiyabashi Jiro.
 The supporting roles are Jiro’s sons who are both sushi chefs, following in their father's footsteps.
-Watch the compelling story of Jiro Ono, a man who has dedicated his life to the pursuit of perfect sushi, and and his sons who have inherited both his legacy and the pressures that come with it.
+Watch the compelling story of Jiro Ono, a man who has dedicated his life to the pursuit of perfect sushi, and his sons who have inherited both his legacy and the pressures that come with it.

 Sweet Bean is a movie with the Japanese pancake dorayaki at the forefront.
 This treat is made of a generous amount of sweetened azuki bean paste sandwiched in the middle of two pancakes.

-This Japanese movie is set in the mid 1700s in Edo, which is now known as Tokyo.
+This Japanese movie is set in the mid-1700s in Edo, which is now known as Tokyo.
 Akanezora: Beyond the Crimson Sky is based on an award-winning novel by the famous Ichiriki Yamamoto, and it follows the journey of a young tofu maker, Eikichi, who travels across the country, seeking to set down roots for his very own tofu-making business.

 There’s nothing like a packed lunch from a mother.
 Papa’s Lunchbox is the Best in the World offers a twist on the traditional family dynamic.
-Instead of having the matriarch of the family preparing the lunchbox, or bento in Japanese, this movie follows the journey of a father, as he visibly struggles to prepare bentos for his high school daughter.
+Instead of having the matriarch of the family preparing the lunchbox, or bento in Japanese, this movie follows the journey of a father as he struggles to prepare bentos for his high school daughter.

-Papa’s Lunchbox is the Best in the World offers an insight to the importance of the bento.
+Papa’s Lunchbox is the Best in the World offers an insight into the importance of the bento.
 Traditionally, a bento always contains rice and one main dish with several other side dishes, all presented appealingly.
 While many may feel like it’s just an ordinary lunch meal, Japan takes it to a whole new level.
 By the end of the movie, you’ll learn that the Japanese bento is not just about the food, but the love, connection, and dedication put into it by family.

-While this anime series, Bartender, doesn’t focus on food, it pays tribute to the exquisite drinks one can get at an upscale bar and shows the art of concocting elaborate cocktails.
+Bartender pays tribute to the exquisite drinks one can get at an upscale bar and shows the art of concocting elaborate cocktails.
 This isn't the entire premise of the show, however.
 The customers come in with a set of problems of their own, and the bartender aims to help them with soothing, flavorful drinks.

 Craving the kind of connection you used to have at your local bar?
 Join the Online Happy Hour in Japan for a virtual cocktail class and a chat with a food tourism professional in Tokyo.

-The first Japanese food anime on your list should definitely be Shokugeki no Souma.
+One of the first Japanese food anime on your list should definitely be Shokugeki no Souma.
 This anime is arguably one of the most popular cooking anime series ever, and it follows a teenage boy’s journey on his quest to become the best chef in his culinary academy.

 Another Japanese food anime to have on your list is Yumeiro Patissiere.
-It’s no secret that the Japanese are head over heels for pastries, and this anime just emphasizes the significance of baked goods in the Japanese life.
+It’s no secret that the Japanese are head over heels for pastries, and this anime just emphasizes the significance of baked goods in everyday Japanese life.

 Named after the main character of the anime, Toriko follows the adventures of a food investigator who aims to find the most unique ingredients in the world.
 His trusted partner, Komatsu, joins in on the journey.
 While it may sound like a peaceful experience at first, expect more than a few fighting scenes in every episode.

-The duo faces obstacles like monsters that they have to fight if they would like to use them in the dishes they’re creating, ultimately piecing together servings of their dream Lifetime Full Course Menu.
+The duo faces obstacles like monsters that they have to fight and conquer, and these rare beasts are used as ingredients as they piece together their dream "Lifetime Full Course Menu."